 SRI doesn’t just audit to the standards, we know the standards and the industry inside and out.
 To get a quote from SRI, click on Get a Quote and Request a Proposal.
 We can get a detailed cost proposal to you as quickly as you need it.

-This document, plus the individual OEM customer-specific requirements, defines the quality system requirements for use in the automotive supply chain to which the suppliers must be registered to be “recognized” by the IATF.
+This document (which includes ISO 9001:2015 by reference), plus the individual OEM customer-specific requirements, defines the quality system requirements for use in the automotive supply chain.

 The IATF has developed its own unique and proprietary registration process and requirements for organization registration.
-It also conducts its own qualifying of registrars and registrar auditors.
+It also qualifies its own registrars and registrar auditors.
 The registration scheme includes common rules for consistent global registration processes.

-Subscribing automotive OEM companies will only recognize and accept a TS 16949 registration which has been conducted using the prescribed registration process (“rules” available from the IAOB) and conducted by third party registrars that have been selected by the IAOB/IATF.
+Subscribing automotive OEM companies will only recognize and accept an IATF 16949 registration which has been conducted using the prescribed registration process (“rules” available from the IAOB) and conducted by third party registrars that have been selected by the IAOB/IATF.

-Registration to TS 16949 by an IATF “selected” registrar is required before a certificate can show the IATF mark and indicate IATF recognition.
+Registration to IATF 16949 by an IATF “selected” registrar is required before a certificate can show the IATF mark and indicate IATF recognition.

-The IATF has asked all registrars to assure that TS 16949 registrants meet the following applicability requirements:
+The IATF has asked all registrars to assure that IATF 16949 registrants meet the following applicability requirements: